-Growing up I was always that shy girl in class.
-I always wished I had the courage and confidence to walk up to someone and say “Hi!
-I think you’re really great.
-Want to be friends?”.
-I was the quiet one in groups and the thought of having to speak in front of a large group of people made my stomach sick.
-As I entered university I made it a personal goal of mine to challenge myself to talk to new people, to raise my hand in class, to speak my mind in a big group of people.
+Growing up I was the shy girl in class.
+The thought of speaking in front of a group of people made my stomach sick.
+As I entered university I made it a goal of mine to challenge myself to talk to new people, to raise my hand in class, to speak my mind.
 I slowly crawled out of my shell, but it wasn’t until I graduated from university and entered grad school I began to develop the confidence I so desperately wished for.
 In 2013, when my cousin Ashley Brooke encouraged me to start a blog I laughed out loud.
 I thought to myself “I’m not interesting, I’m not anything special… why would people want to read about my daily ramblings?”.
 I immediately reverted back to that shy girl I wanted to escape from all those years.
 After a few months of encouragement – I finally swallowed my pride and decided to start my blog.
 I named it “Mash Elle” an alternative spelling to my name and a more confident, radiant alter ego.
 Once I started blogging, I became hooked.
 It was my online journal and to my surprise, people began reading!
 I began receiving amazingly supportive comments, emails and letters encouraging me to continue my blogging journey.
 To this day, my blog is my greatest accomplishment and my pride and joy.
 The confidence and happiness I have gained throughout this journey is more than I could have ever imagined and for that, I am so grateful.

 A blog is more than just an online diary – it is your brand!
 Dreaming up a name for my blog was no doubt the hardest part of starting my blog.
 Start brainstorming!
 Write down a bunch of words that describe you and what you want to accomplish with your blog.
 Once you come up with a name – make sure it isn’t already taken!
 Remember – you want your blog to be unique!

-This may be the most challenging aspect of blogging!
-Comparing your blog’s success with that of others is the best way to flatten your confidence and drive for blogging!
+Lastly, don’t compare the success of your blog to others.
+Why?
+This is the best way to flatten your confidence and drive for blogging!
 Every blogger excels at their own pace and opportunities always arise when the timing is best.
 Instead of developing jealousy or anger towards a fellow blogger – use their growth as inspiration for your blog!
 Most bloggers are more than willing to help fellow bloggers out – so why not shoot them an email, introduce yourself and ask them if they have any tips of their own!